 Where the value of the goods or service does not exceed \$1000, direct purchase from a supplier is permitted.
-A verbal or written quote should be obtained where possible, noting that for some purchases for e.g. from the hardware or supermarkets, a quote cannot be obtained.
-Where a verbal quote is provided, a formal signed notation by the officer, that records the date and person from who the quote was received, should be attached to the purchase order.
+A verbal or written quote should be obtained where possible, noting that for some purchases for e.g.e.g., from the hardware or supermarkets, a quote cannot be obtained.
+Where a verbal quote is provided, a formal signed notation by the officer, that records the date and person from who the quote was received, should be attached to the purchase order, should be entered with the requisition.